 According to a report issued by Court-appointed Special Masters tasked with reviewing the course of the litigation, the Merck settlement is “extremely impressive given the particular challenges presented by the Merck Action in proving causation, materiality, scienter and damages emanating from, among other difficulties, the failure of Merck shares to decline in the wake of the initial public disclosure that Vytorin had failed the ENHANCE trial,” especially since Merck did not experience a significant drop in their stock price.

 Important information about the settlement is contained in the Notice of (I) Proposed Settlement and Plan of Allocation; (II) Settlement Fairness Hearing; and (III) Motion for Attorneys’ Fees and Reimbursement of Litigation Expenses (the “Settlement Notice”).
 If you are a member of the Class (the full definition of which is set forth in the Settlement Notice), your rights will be affected and you may be eligible for a payment from the settlement.
 Please be sure to read the Settlement Notice to fully understand your rights.
-You may obtain copies of the Settlement Notice and Claim Form from the Case Documents page on this website or from www.merckvytorinsecuritieslitigation.com.
+You may obtain copies of the Settlement Notice and Claim Form (no longer available) from the Case Documents page on this website or from www.merckvytorinsecuritieslitigation.com.

 The action arises from allegations that Merck, one of the world's largest pharmaceutical companies, concealed material information and made false and misleading statements relating to Merck’s multi-billion dollar blockbuster drugs Vytorin and Zetia.
 In particular, it is alleged that Merck improperly withheld the results of the “ENHANCE” clinical trial, which contradicted Merck’s initial public statements and presentations claiming that the Company expected the trial to “demonstrate [the] additional benefits of Vytorin,” thereby driving “future growth.”